Hughie Fury: Fury vs. Pulev

 In March 2018, the IBF ordered Kubrat Pulev vs. Dominic Breazeale for a final eliminator, however Breazeale refused to take part.
 In April, the IBF ordered Pulev to fight British boxer Dillian Whyte (23–1, 17 KOs).
 On 7 June, Whyte pulled out of the fight and instead Matchroom announced he would be fighting former WBO champion Joseph Parker in London on 28 July.
-On 16 June, the IBF then ordered Pulev against their #3 ranked American boxer Jarrell Miller 21–0, 18 KO).
+On 16 June, the IBF then ordered Pulev against their #3 ranked American boxer Jarrell Miller 21–0, 18 KOs).
 Negotiations between Pulev and Miller broke down on 10 July.

 At the time, the next highest challenger was Fury, who was inserted at #5 by the IBF in June.
 The IBF ordered a purse bid between the teams of Fury and Pulev to take place on 9 August.
 On the morning, the IBF pushed the date of the bid to 16 August.
 However, on that same date, the fight was agreed from both parties and was announced to take place in Sofia, Bulgaria on 27 October 2018.

 Pulev defeated Fury via a 12-round unanimous decision to become the mandatory challenger for IBF heavyweight title.
 The scores were 117–111, 118–110, and 115–113.
 After a good start by Fury, he could not overcome a cut that opened up in round 2, which altered his mindset and game plan.
 Fury had suffered the cut over his left eye during training camp and Pulev took advantage by opening it up again.
 With the cut bleeding badly, it forced Hughie to fight more aggressively but cautiously.
 After the fight, Peter Fury said, "Hughie came into the fight with a cut above the eye.
 He was stitched up two weeks ago but they [the doctors] said it would heal in time for the fight and obviously it didn't."
 He praised Fury for his efforts after the cut was open.
 Pulev used his jab often, until round 4, he started unloading on more power shots.
 Fury spent the majority of the second half of the fight trying to counter Pulev, however was unable to land any meaningful shot.
 As the fight went on, Pulev's jab became much stronger and accurate, although Pulev was caught with a right hand in round 8.
 Pulev clinched after being wobbled and took back control in round 9.
 By round 11, Fury seemed tired and spent most of the final two rounds boxing with his back against the ropes.
 Fury believed the cut was what ultimately lost him the fight.